nus-cs2113-AY2021S1/tp/docs/UserGuide.md

   Original weight: 85kg
   Current weight: 85kg
   Target weight: 75kg
-  Activity level: You engage in some form of light exercise or have a job that requires some physical activity.
+  Fitness level: You engage in some form of light exercise or have a job that requires some physical activity.
 ```

 #### Editing user information: `editinfo`